simonmichael/hledger/hledger/hledger.m4.md

 **AVERAGEALL** computes the weighted average cost across the global pool.

-## Lot postings with balance assertions
+## Lot postings and balance assertions

 On a dispose or transfer posting without an explicit lot subaccount, a [balance assertion](#balance-assertions) always refers to the parent account's balance.
 So if lot subaccounts are added witih `--lots`, the assertion is not affected.